Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/TROUBLESHOOTING.md

 Mitigation: Use `disableAutoComplete()` and `.maxAutoLockRenewalDuration(Duration.ZERO)` to turn off the two features in `ServiceBusReceiverAsyncClient`.
-Especially when there is any kind of buffering involved in the message processing code path.
+Especially when there is any retentionPolicyKind of buffering involved in the message processing code path.
 After disabling AutoComplete, message settlement (completion / abandonment) should be done explicitly from the message processing code.
 For more information on how to use this correctly, please refer to the [samples][Samples]